MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Lamna Healthcare Company is implementing a new electronic health record system in Azure.

-Because of the nature of the data that this solution stores, data residency is critically important.
+**Business requirements:** Because of the nature of the data that this solution stores, data residency is critically important.
 Lamna Healthcare Company operates under a strict regulatory framework that mandates that data must remain in a specific location.

 **Suggested approach:** [Zone-redundant (spread) deployment](#zone-redundant-spread-deployment-approach), or [Zone-redundant (spread) deployment with backup across regions](#zone-redundant-spread-deployment-with-backup-across-regions)